ProstoKust/Console/README.md

 To add a message to the console, we will need to use WriteConsole from the Console.cs script.

 When using the command `Console.instance.WriteConsole("Hello World!");` in the start method, the console will output the word Hello World! when the console starts working.

+If you want to show a message without displaying the time, use `Console.instance.WriteConsoleIgnore("Hello World!");`

 For example, if you write:
 ```